 Valentine’s Day is a day devoted to showing our love for others.
 As such, it’s a great day to show our love not only for our significant others but also our kids.
 I absolutely LOVE doing things for and with Zachary.
 This will be the first Valentine’s Day I’ll really get to celebrate with him since he was so young last year.
 I can’t wait!

 While he’s not yet old enough to tell me what he wants to do, or what he enjoys doing, I can still give him a great day.
 There are so many ways to spend quality time with our kids that let them know we love them.
 True, we can and should show them every day, but life gets so busy sometimes that it’s often difficult to make sure we’re making enough quality time for loved ones.
 Kids included.
 So this Valentine’s Day, take the time to make it a special day for you and your kids.

 While we’re making plans to spend special time with our significant others, we can also make plans for our kids.
 It can be a great family day, or the little ones can spend some one on one time with each parent.
 There are tons of options.

 Here are a few ideas to get you started.
 Do one or more of these and celebrate Valentine’s day with kids in a super fun and engaging way!

 5 Ways to Celebrate Valentine’s Day with Kids

-How have you celebrated Valentine’s Day with kids in the past?
-Share your ideas with us below!
+How do you celebrate Valentine’s Day with kids?
+Share your ideas below!